daniel-pompa/next-to-do-list/README.md

 npx prisma generate
 ```

-4. Seed the Database
+4. Seed the database

 Populate the local database by running the seed script.
 Trigger the seed endpoint using an API testing tool like Postman or directly in your browser:

 [Execute Seed Script](http://localhost:3000/api/seed)

-5. Start the Development Server
+5. Start the development server

 Launch the app in development mode: